Omarzintan/bumblebee-ai/CONTRIBUTING.md

         # We define our action function where all the action happens :).
         # This function has to be called action.
         def action(self, spoken_text):
-            # use the respond function from the bs (bumble speech) class to let Bumblebee ask for your name.
-            self.speech.respond("What is your name?")

-            # this is how Bumblebee would receive a response from the user
+            # this is how Bumblebee would ask the user a question to the user.
-            # hear is a function that keeps asking for input if your speech is not recognized
-            # correctly.
-            name = self.speech.hear()
+            name = self.speech.ask_question("What is your name?")

-            # stops running feature if 'cancel' or 'stop' is in input
+            # the speech.ask_question() function returns 0 if the user expresses the
+            # desire to abort the feature by saying "cancel" or "stop".
-            if self.speech.interrupt_check(name):
+            if not name:
               return

             # We use the respond function from the bs (bumble speech) class to let Bumblebee say "Hello, world".
             self.speech.respond(f"Hey {name}")